Aetherspace/green-stack-starter-demo/packages/@aetherspace/components/AetherIcon/README.md

 Benefits of this strategy:

+- Since it’s using SVG jsx under the hood, this works and shows immediately during SSR.
 - It’s just another react component, use it in JSX and add props to it.
-- Since it’s using SVG jsx under the hood, this works and show immediately with SSR.
+- e.g. You can make the colors and sizes dynamic using props
 - Can be used for more than just icons, can be entire illustrations.

 Downsides of this strategy: